ritwik-basak/ritwik-basak/README.md

 ## 🚀 About Me

-Aspiring AI Engineer with hands-on experience in **agentic AI systems, RAG pipelines, and LLM-powered applications**.

-- 🧠 Building multi-step agent workflows using **LangGraph & LangChain**
+Aspiring AI Engineer with hands-on experience in agentic AI systems, RAG pipelines, and LLM-powered applications.
+Skilled in building multi-step agent workflows using LangGraph and LangChain, retrieval-optimized knowledge bases with vector databases, and backend services using FastAPI.
+Eager to apply GenAI engineering skills to design and deploy AI-driven workflows for real-world problem-solving.
-- 📚 Designing retrieval systems with **vector databases & embeddings**
-- ⚙️ Developing scalable backends using **FastAPI**
-- 🎯 Focused on solving **real-world problems using GenAI**

 ---